levanhong05/IntroduceQML/README.md

 Copyright (c) 2018 Eric Lee.
 All right reserved.

-## Current Contributors to VietSpellApp
+## Current Contributors to Introduce QML

-VietSpellApp is developed by a team of developer who contribute their work to the project, with the support and consent of the companies that employ them.
+Introduce QML is developed by a team of developer who contribute their work to the project, with the support and consent of the companies that employ them.

 ### Main Contributors

-**1. Eric Lee** (Hong Le), Senior Developer/Supervisor (Vietnam): creator of VietSpellApp interface and its architect, active maintainer of VietSpellApp who manages issues.
+**1. Eric Lee** (Hong Le), Senior Developer/Supervisor (Vietnam): creator of Introduce QML interface and its architect, active maintainer of Introduce QML who manages issues.

 * Twitter: [@levanhong05](https://twitter.com/levanhong05)